--o, --output\dir <directory>

-All paths for output files will be relative to this <directory>.
-Default value is output.
+- -o, --output_dir <directory> All paths for output files will be relative to this <directory>.
+Default value is output. - -l, --log <file_name>

--1, --log <file\name>

 Set base name of log files.
 Default value is flow123d.
 The log files are individual for every MPI process, placed in the output directory.
 The MPI rank of the process and the log suffix are appended to the base name.